pavdjian/pavdjian.github.io/posts/2020/06/10/gimp-colour-exchange/index.md

 we did do the design in black and white only first so i have a black background, white text version i can upload
 {{< /admonition >}}

-Brief aside, communication is hard at the best of time and when done via text can be even more difficult.
+Brief aside, communication is hard at the best of times and when done via text can be even more difficult.

 {{< image src="/posts/images/2020/06/10/zero_context.png" >}}